scipion-em/docs/release-3.0.0/_sources/docs/developer/valgrind-suite-tools-introduction.rst.txt

 The information collected by cachegrind includes reads and writes access to the instruction and data caches, displaying the number of cache accesses and the misses access for every cache and level.

-Once executed the anaysis (that will run slowly) a summary will be printed summarizing the cache accesses.
+Once executed the analysis (that will run slowly) a summary will be printed summarizing the cache accesses.
 Also an output file will be created and it will store information that will be later parsed by the cg_annotate program.
 The default output file name is cachegrind.out.<pid> (where <pid> is the program's process ID), but it can be changed by using the “--cachegrind-out-file” option.

 Once created, the output file must be parsed by the cg_annotate tool as follows: